yalelibrary/linked-art-mapping/specs/md/tasks/content_and_carriers.md

 # Content and carriers

+In Linked Art, record-level entities are divided into two categories:

+-   Conceptual entities, which represent the intellectual content of a resource:

+    -   `DigitalObject`

+    -   `LinguisticObject`

+    -   `Set`

+    -   `VisualItem`

+-   Carrier entities, which carry that content in a particular form:

+    -   `DigitalObject`

+    -   `HumanMadeObject`

+**Note:** Digital objects are a special case because they can function as both conceptual entities and content carriers, depending on the context.

-YUL supertypes with a base class of `LinguisticObject` or `VisualItem` must follow the content/carrier model.
-In MARC-based systems, this model corresponds roughly to the distinction between bibliographic records and holdings/item records.
+Resources with a base class of `LinguisticObject` or `VisualItem` must follow the content/carrier model.
+In MARC-based systems, this model corresponds roughly to the distinction between bibliographic records and holdings records.

 For each record-level resource with a base class of `LinguisticObject` or `VisualItem` \(the *content* level\), one or more resources with a base class of `HumanMadeObject` \(the *carrier* level\) must be generated.

 These `HumanMadeObject` resources must point to the `LinguisticObject` or `VisualItem` resource that they instantiate and where the supertype and any subjects, etc., are assigned.

-The following diagram \(by Rob Sanderson\) provides an overview of the model.
+The following diagram \(by Rob Sanderson\) provides a high-level overview of the Linked Art model.

 ![](../resources/img/base-model-classes.png)